Skip to main content

 Responding to your baby at night is not creating a bad habit.
 It is building trust.

 You don't have to just white-knuckle through this.
-There are real, gentle things that help.
+There are real ways to navigate your infant’s sleep that promote nurture, rather than separation.

 Keep wake windows short.
 At this age, most babies can only handle about 90 minutes of awake time before they're overtired.
 An overtired baby has a harder time falling asleep and staying asleep.
-Watch for those early sleepy cues: staring off, rubbing eyes, getting quiet.
+That means keeping them awake because you think they will sleep deeper or longer, actually backfires.
+Watch for those early sleepy cues: staring off, rubbing eyes, getting quiet, red eye brows.
+Focusing on cues rather than the clock will help you tune into what your baby needs to get through this period of their sleep journey.

 Build a menu of soothing options.
 If nursing to sleep is your only tool and it's starting to take longer, add some variety.
 Rock, bounce, sing, walk, offer a pacifier, use a carrier.
 You're not replacing what works.
 You're giving yourself and your baby more options for different moments.